Coulomb Correlation and Information Entropies in Confined Helium-Like Atoms: Theoretical background

-The $S_t$ quantity is obtained from entropy sum of $S_r + S_p$ as defined above.
+The $S_t$ quantity is obtained from entropy sum, $S_r + S_p$, as defined below.
 From the entropy sum we can still derive the entropy uncertainty relation that, written in terms of $\hbar$, is given by~\cite{wallas_fred_internacional} From this entropy uncertainty relation we can obtain the Kennard's uncertainty relation~\cite{relacaodeincertezainformacao}.
 The Eqs.~(\ref{entropia_posicao}), (\ref{entropia_momento}) and (\ref{Str}) are dimensionally adequate and independent of the employed unit system.

 The $S_r$ and $S_p$ entropies are a type of dispersion or spread measures that are calculated without taking into account reference points in the probability distributions as Kennard's uncertainty relation (see, for example, Ref.~\cite{wallas_marcos_fred} and references therein).
-In this sense, the entropic quantities are measure of uncertainty, localization or delocalization, of the wavefunction in the space~\cite{localizationdelocalization,wallas_marcos_fred}.
-The electronic interactions in the system generally produces an relocation of the probability density, so we can apply informational entropies for analyzing them.
+In this sense, the entropic quantities are measures of uncertainty, localization or delocalization, of the wavefunction in the space~\cite{localizationdelocalization,wallas_marcos_fred}.

-We point out that there are other ways in the literature to define information entropies for atomic systems, instead of the two-electron probability densities as in Eqs.~(\ref{entropia_posicao}) and ~(\ref{entropia_momento}).
-One is particularly interesting in the context of the density functional theory, as it employs three-dimensional electron densities normalized to unit to define the associated information entropies in position, $S_r^u$, and momentum, $S_p^u$, spaces~\cite{guevara,majumdar, entropiaatomosconfinados}.
-However, there is no direct equivalence between $S_r$ and $S_p$ with $S_r^u$ and $S_p^u$.